Koromix/rygel/README.md

 # Mono repository

-I've started using a single repository for all my projects a little over a year ago because it is easier to manage.
+I've started using a single repository for all my projects in 2018 because it is easier to manage.
 There are two killers features for me:

 * Cross-project refactoring